hlarsen/cmangos-vagrant/README.md

 - account set addon $username $addonlvl    # 0 = vanilla, 1 = tbc, etc
 - account set gmlevel $username 3          # 0 = player, 1/2 = ?, 3 = admin

-Set your realmlist to 127.0.0.1 when connecting and you should be good to go.
+Set your realmlist to 127.0.0.1 when connecting.

 ### Notes

 This has been tested with Classic, TBC, and WotLK as they have "official" cMaNGOS database projects.

 If the world database install fails, there is probably an issue with a recent update sql file.
-It should be fairly easy to find the problem; fix it and re-run the db install and you should be good go to when it successfully completes.
+The db install happens last as any errors are most likely with this step.
+It should be fairly easy to find the problem; just fix it and re-run the db install and you should be good go to when it successfully completes.

 ### Issues